Silvan Shalom: Knesset member

 In 1992, at the age of 34, Shalom was 34th on the Likud list for the 13th Knesset, but the party received only 33 seats in the elections.
 When former Defense Minister Moshe Arens resigned, Shalom succeeded him as an MK.

 As a young MK, his first bill was in the academic field.
 In 1992 there was room for only 100,000 university students, with no space for more.
 Shalom acted to allow all students to be accepted once others left their academic institutions at the end of their first year.
 His bill increased awareness about the problem and, as a result, Israeli colleges were established to expand access to academic studies.
 In 2010, for the first time, more students were enrolled in colleges than universities.

 Shalom, during his first term, was the first male MK to be a member of the Knesset's committee on the status of women.
 He was also the chairman of the subcommittee regarding the capital market, chairman of the subcommittee of energy and a member of the economic affairs committee.

 Deputy Defense Minister

-Following the 1996 election, Shalom, who won the 18th spot in the combined list of Likud and two other conservative parties, became Deputy Defense Minister, Yitzhak Mordechai.
+Following the 1996 election, Shalom, who won the 18th spot in the combined list of Likud and two other conservative parties, became Deputy Defense Minister under the minister Yitzhak Mordechai.
 One of his biggest achievements was enabling Hareidi Jews to serve in the army, a step that they had been avoiding for decades.
 The Hareidi battalion, "Netzah Yehuda", was established in February 1999.